 Don’t violate copyright law by illegally copying, distributing, downloading and/or uploading information from the Internet (or any electronic source).
 This includes copyrighted audio materials, movies, software, video games, and images.
 Copyright law protects a work, in whatever medium, unless it has been placed in the public domain.
 Owners of copyrights hold exclusive right to the reproduction and distribution of their work; therefore, unauthorized use and distribution of copyrighted works is illegal.
 Even innocent, unintentional infringement violates copyright law.

 - Know (understand) the limitations of privacy in electronic communications

 Recognize that in certain circumstances, the university may access and disclose faculty, student, or staff electronic communications; therefore, privacy and/or confidentiality should never be assumed.

 You must be aware that you have special responsibilities when handling sensitive data electronically (e.g. electronic data containing social security numbers, PINs, CU ID numbers, passwords of any nature, health, medical and psychological records, police records, and/or final grades).
 Employees responsible for generating, creating, and/or altering sensitive data have a special responsibility to safeguard the data and maintain the accuracy of the data.
 You should password protect your computer so that data cannot be obtained by an unauthorized user.

-Remember that these guidelines are just an interpretation of important CU-Boulder IT policies.
+Remember that these guidelines are just an interpretation of important CU Boulder IT policies and CMCI follows the same policies in the college’s labs.
 These guidelines do not replace federal, state or campus policies.
 Additional policies, which you should be aware of, can be found at the Associate Vice Chancellor for IT website.
 Non-compliance with IT policies may have legal ramifications as well as financial consequences.
 Act responsibly!